chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 Explanation:

-1. Using this method developers will have opportunity to provide their custom designed cells.
+1. Using this method developers will have an opportunity to provide their custom designed cells.
-2. This method will ask number of suggestion to show.
+2. This method will ask the number of suggestions to show.
 3. This and below two methods are optional.
 We can use this method to handle field changes.
 4. Custom height for `UITableViewCell`.
-By default height is 44 points.
+By default, height is 44 points.
-5. Do something if cell was selected.
+5. Do something if the cell was selected.
 6. This is a variable to store our data source.
-7. Again we must define getter and setter for new property.
+7. Again we must define getter and setter for the new property.

 Let's now implement `UITableViewDatasource` and `UITableViewDelegate` methods combining with our own protocol.